What to expect at CES 2024

 Jacob Palmer/BestReviews

-At BestReviews, we’ve been reviewing robotic lawn mowers for years.
-The technology hasn’t gone widespread quite yet, but we expect that will change in the upcoming years.
+At BestReviews, we’ve been reviewing robotic lawnmowers for years.
+The technology hasn’t become widespread quite yet, but we expect that will change in the upcoming years.

 The Mammotron Luba 2 was the most appealing of any of the options on display at CES Unveiled because it was a sleek machine that didn’t require intensive setup for it to navigate your yard.
 (Older models required you to stake your yard in certain ways to ensure it didn’t wreak havoc).